 What’s your favourite part of your job?

-In your opinion, what makes an excellent Guest Service Assistant and Concierge?
+In your opinion, what makes an excellent concierge?

 What’s the most fun / interesting / memorable request you’ve ever had?

 Over so many years, of course there are many memorable guests and situations.
 As a concierge, I get a variety of questions or requests.
 One that stands out is during the release of the new 101 Dalmatians movie, a guest asked where would be the best place in Amsterdam to find a puppy!
 And then I start researching to find a solution to the request.
 Of course there are more simple wishes.
 If a guest tells me a little bit about their expectations and I recommend a certain restaurant, and after they return and tell me it was exactly what they had hoped for, then that’s a great feeling.

 What would you recommend to guests to do in Amsterdam?

 What I always recommend to guests who are new to Amsterdam – and it doesn’t matter where they’re from – I tell them to first not make any plans.
 First just walk through the city and explore.
 I have several good routes they can take.
 It’s a much different experience of the city, much more purposeful and you can really take in the surroundings and the sights.
 Then after a first exploration, I recommend renting a bike and then experiencing Amsterdam in that way.
 There is so much to see and so much variety, and that’s what makes the city so special.